 These types of loans will take both mortgage payments, and combine them into one interest-only payment.
 These are typically short-term loans, lasting 6 months to one year.

-Lenders have different requirements, but you must typically have great credit and be financing less than 80% of the value of both houses.
+Lenders have different requirements, but you must typically have great credit and be financing less than 80% of the value of both homes.

 While it may not be your first choice, you can talk to your boss or plan administrator about borrowing from your 401k.